fastily/jwiki/README.md

 implementation 'org.fastily:jwiki:1.9.0'
 ```

-⚠️ COORDINATES HAVE CHANGED (since 1.7.0): jwiki's new groupId is `org.fastily`
+⚠️ COORDINATES HAVE CHANGED (since 1.7.0): jwiki's new group id is `org.fastily`

 ## Build
 Build and publish (install) jwiki on your computer with